How Long Does a Provisional Patent Last: Everything You Need to KnowPatent Law ResourcesProvisional Patent

 Yes, for one year.
 Your invention will be "Patent Pending," giving you time to complete the non-provisional patent application.
 Be aware that someone else can also submit a provisional patent or even a non-provisional patent, they just won't have the earlier filing date.
 Additionally, the provisional patent is not a granted patent, it is simply a "patent pending".
 It does not afford you with any protection from a third-party copying your invention.

 - Can I market my invention without a patent?

 Yes.
 You're not required to wait until you get an official patent before marketing, selling, producing, or licensing your product.
 You must, however, wait until the PPA is filed so that your invention is Patent Pending.
 Otherwise, your ideas could be stolen.

 - Do I need to have all my patent application paperwork finished to file a PPA?

 A provisional patent application is not a formal document, so it doesn't require an oath, patent claim, declaration, or disclosure statement.

 - Can I include more than one invention in my PPA?

 You may describe more than one invention in your provisional patent application because this document will not be reviewed at the Patent Office.
 If you need to get a patent for more than one invention after the provisional application date, you must do so within that year.

 If you need help with your provisional patent application, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.